 - To the extent applicable, Sitepass agrees to comply with the PECR in relation to Data forming part of electronic communications.

-- Each party (Recipient) must not (and shall procure that its employees and other contractors do not), disclose or permit disclosure of the Confidential Information of the other party (Discloser) to any third party except:
+- Each party (Recipient) must not (and shall procure that its employees, service providers, visitors and other contractors do not), disclose or permit disclosure of the Confidential Information of the other party (Discloser) to any third party except: